search catalogue

 Collection contents

-• 3.5 hours of conversation and dialogue
+• Singing: 3.5 hours

-• 0.15 hours of poetry
+• Poetry: 0.15 hours

-• More than 150 comprehensive verb paradigms
+• Verb Paradigms: Over 150 comprehensive verb paradigms

 Collection history